xAustinn/FiveM-Notify/README.md

 `Config.debugCmd = true` - Enables test command (/notify)

+`Config.usePosition = true` - Uses the Config.Position by default for every notification

+`Config.Position = 'Right'` - Currently only supports Left & Right

 **Developer Docs**

 - Client Side Trigger

-`exports['FiveM-Notify']:sendNotification('Title', 'Message', Type, 'Duration')`
+`exports['FiveM-Notify']:sendNotification('Title', 'Message', Type, 'Duration', Sound, 'Position')`

 - Server Side Trigger

-`TriggerClientEvent('Notify:sendNotification', source, 'Title', 'Message', 'Type', 'Duration')`
+`TriggerClientEvent('Notify:sendNotification', source, 'Title', 'Message', 'Type', 'Duration', Sound, 'Position')`

 - Sound should be true or false
+- Currently the only supported positions are Left & Right.
+More coming soon, **ONLY WORKS WHEN** `Config.setPosition` **IS SET TO FALSE.**

 **How To Add Custom Types**